quantori/Quantori-Vertex-AI-Connectors/README.md

 ###### Create a Manifest File:
 - It should be a txt file (ex. manifest.txt).
 This file should list the paths of all files in the bucket that you plan to upload to HDFS.
-You should put the whole gsutil URI in that file, eg: gs://[BUCKET-NAME]/[FILE-NAME].pdf
+You should put the whole gsutil URIs in that file, eg: gs://[BUCKET-NAME]/[FILE-NAME]

 ###### Access JupyterLab via Dataproc
 - Navigate to Your Dataproc Clusters https://console.cloud.google.com/dataproc/clusters